MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - The lookup will cover a large range.

-It is often more efficient to calculate a subset range for the lookup (for example, by finding the first and last row for the country, and then looking up the product within that subset range).
+It's often more efficient to calculate a subset range for the lookup (for example, by finding the first and last row for the country, and then looking up the product within that subset range).

 ### Consider options for three-dimensional lookup